 The stunning capital city of Austria enthralls visitors with its rich heritage; it is a seductive metropolis of elaborate palaces, renowned coffee houses, classical music and enchanting opera.
 Today’s program will allow you to sample the lively Naschmarkt, home to over 100 food and antique stalls, the famous Schönbrunn Palace, or free time to explore on your own.

-This evening, enjoy a private concert at the House of Mozart, featuring the Vienna Supreme Orchestra.
+This evening, enjoy a private concert featuring the Vienna Supreme Orchestra.

 Day 4: Semmering Pass, Lake Achen & Innsbruck, Austria

 Today will be one of the real highlights of the journey as we depart from Vienna in the morning and travel across central Austria and into the Alps.
-Climb over the Semmering Pass with its 16 viaducts and 15 tunnels, through the famous skiing village of Kitzbuhel to Jenbach, where we pause after lunch to take the steam rack railway, which climbs 1,400 feet to the picturesque Lake Achen (Achensee).
+Climb over the Semmering Pass with its 16 viaducts and 15 tunnels, through the famous skiing village of Kitzbuhel to Jenbach, where after lunch we take a scenic drive to the picturesque Lake Achen (Achensee) for a cruise on the water.

-On returning to the Danube Express, continue the short distance to Innsbruck, capital of Austria’s western state of Tyrol, a city in the Alps that has long been a destination for winter sports.
+From here we will visit the Swarovski Museum and Gardens before traveling the short distance by bus to Innsbruck, capital of Austria’s western state of Tyrol, a city in the Alps that has long been a destination for winter sports.
 Innsbruck is also known for its Imperial and modern architecture.
 The Nordkette funicular, with its futuristic stations designed by architect Zaha Hadid, climbs up to 2,256m from the city center for stunning bird eye views of the surrounding Alpine terrain.

 Day 5: Zürich, Switzerland